Indefinite causal order and quantum coordinates

 and finally, after it has entered the second laboratory, to

 During post-processing, once the spin state has evolved to $\ket{b_f}$, a referee combines the two memory states and unitarily transforms the overall state to

-Now, the causal order $s$ can be encoded in a quantum state by defining $\ket{s=\pm 1}:=\ket{\pm (\tau^*_2-\tau^*_1)}_1$.
-Since the state of the second register and the spin degree of freedom factorize out, we recover a state of the form of Eq.~\eqref{eq:ICOstatebefore}.
-The same procedure can be applied in the case of a definite causal order if either the paths of the particles and the laboratories are well-defined (not in a superposition) or if they are in a superposition but always specify the same causal order between the events.
-It is easy to see that in these cases the final state becomes $(\alpha\ket{0}\ket{g_\mathcal{A}} +\beta\ket{1}\ket{g_\mathcal{B}})\ket{b_f} |s=\pm 1\rangle$.
+Now, the causal order $s$ can be encoded in a quantum state by defining $\ket{s=\pm 1}:=\ket{\pm (\tau^*_2-\tau^*_1)}_A$.
+Since the state of register $B$ and the spin degree of freedom factorize out, they can be traced out:

-Going beyond the protocol given above, in the case of indefinite causal order, Agents 1 and 2 may apply more general operations than the ones described here and thereby implement (definite or) indefinite causal order in the sense of directions of signalling: in the latter case, a superposition from Agent 1 to Agent 2 to the referee and from Agent 2 to Agent 1 to the referee.
-This corresponds to the quantum information notion of indefinite causal order \cite{Oreshkov_2012}.